TSGECO/tsg/README.md

 tsg-cli validate path/to/file.tsg

 # Convert a TSG file to DOT format for visualization
-tsg-cli to-dot path/to/file.tsg > graph.dot
+tsg-cli dot path/to/file.tsg > graph.dot

 # Extract statistics from a TSG file
 tsg-cli stats path/to/file.tsg